rtherien/commerce-docs-demo-environment/README.md

 ---

-## 🧪 Testing Your Changes
+## 🧪 Exploring the Demo Features

-After you add or update products, here's how to see if everything worked:
+Here's what you can test in the demo store:

-### 1. Check the Search Page
+### 1. Search Functionality

 1. **Go to your store**: `http://localhost:8000`
 2. **Try searching**:
-   - Type a product name in the search box
+   - Type product names like "golf", "hockey stick", or "shoes"
    - Try searching for brands, colors, or categories
-   - Your new products should appear in results
+   - Notice how results appear instantly and are highly relevant

 3. **Test the filters**:
    - Use the filters on the left side
    - Try different categories, prices, brands
-   - Make sure your products show up in the right categories
+   - See how the results update dynamically

-### 2. Check Product Listing Pages (PLPs)
+### 2. Product Listing Pages (PLPs)

-Product Listing Pages show products by category.
-Test each one:
+Explore products organized by category:

 1. **Golf Products**:
    - Click "Golf" in the menu, or go to: `http://localhost:8000/website/pages/simple-plp-golf.html`
-   - You should see golf clubs, balls, accessories
+   - Browse golf clubs, balls, accessories

 2. **Hockey Products**:
    - Click "Hockey" in the menu, or go to: `http://localhost:8000/website/pages/simple-plp-hockey.html`
-   - You should see sticks, skates, protective gear
+   - Explore sticks, skates, protective gear

 3. **Shoes**:
    - Click "Shoes" in the menu, or go to: `http://localhost:8000/website/pages/simple-plp-shoes.html`
-   - You should see running shoes, cleats, boots
+   - Check out running shoes, cleats, boots

-### 3. Test Individual Product Pages
+### 3. Product Detail Pages

 1. **Click on any product** from search or category pages
-2. **Check that you see**:
-   - Product images
+2. **Explore the features**:
-   - Product name and description
+   - Product images and descriptions
-   - Price
+   - Price and availability
-   - "Add to Cart" button works
+   - "Add to Cart" functionality
-   - Related products at the bottom
+   - Related products recommendations at the bottom

-### 4. Test the Shopping Cart
+### 4. Shopping Cart Experience

 1. **Add products to cart** from any page
-2. **Check the cart**:
+2. **Test the cart features**:
    - Click the cart icon (top right)
-   - Your products should be listed
+   - View your selected products
-   - Quantities and prices should be correct
+   - Adjust quantities
-   - Try removing items
+   - Remove items
+   - Experience the checkout flow

+### If You Added Your Own Products

+After uploading new products, wait 2-3 minutes for processing, then:

+- **Search for your new products** by name, brand, or category
+- **Check the appropriate category pages** to ensure they appear correctly
+- **Test that product detail pages** load properly
+- **Verify cart functionality** works with your products

 ### Common Issues and Solutions

-**❌ Products not showing up?**
+**❌ Products not showing up after upload?**
 - Wait 2-3 minutes after uploading (Coveo needs time to process)
 - Try refreshing the browser page
 - Make sure the upload completed successfully (look for "Success!" message)
+- Verify your API key is correct in the `.env` file

+**❌ "Authentication failed" or "Access denied"?**
+- Double-check the API Token in your `.env` file
+- Make sure you created the API key for the correct source
+- Contact the demo provider if you need help creating the API key

 **❌ Images not loading?**
 - This is normal for the demo - images are placeholders
-- Your real products can use real image URLs
+- Focus on the search, filtering, and cart functionality

 **❌ Search not working?**
 - Make sure your web server is running (`python -m http.server 8000`)
 - Check the browser console for error messages (F12 → Console tab)

 **❌ Categories empty?**
+- The demo should have products by default
-- Make sure your products have the right category field
+- If you uploaded your own data, make sure products have the right category field
 - Check the sample file to see how categories should be formatted

 ---